ScilifelabDataCentre/serve-load-testing/README.md

 Create a new ArgoCD app using the application manifest ./argocd/application.yaml

+Create the secret locust-ui-secret (see section below) in namespace locust.

 ### Using CLI kubectl

 Create a deployment named locust-deployment in a new namespace locust: